braathen/qlik-auth-net/README.md

 Create a virtual proxy in Qlik Sense QMC and refer the Authentication Module to the URL of the website.
 Please see the Qlik Sense help regarding how to set up a virtual proxy.

 >Note: The module will check for the presence of QlikClient certificate in the local certificate store.
 When deploying to IIS the ApplicationPool must have access to this certificate.
+If deployed on another server which Qlik Sense is hosted on it's necessary to export certificates from QMC and install the client.pfx (QlikClient) certificate on the new server.

 ## Examples